stefanZorcic/scaling-book/gpus.md

 ## How Do Collectives Work on GPUs?

 GPUs can perform all the same collectives as TPUs: ReduceScatters, AllGathers, AllReduces, and AllToAlls.
 Unlike TPUs, the way these work changes depending on whether they’re performed at the node level (over NVLink) or above (over InfiniBand).
-All these collectives are implemented by NVIDIA in the NCCL (pronounced "nickel") library which is open-sourced [here](https://github.com/NVIDIA/nccl).
-NVIDIA is also developing a new [NVSHMEM](https://developer.nvidia.com/nvshmem) library that overlaps with NCCL.
+These collectives are implemented by NVIDIA in the [NVSHMEM](https://developer.nvidia.com/nvshmem) and NCCL (pronounced "nickel") libraries.
+NCCL is open-sourced [here](https://github.com/NVIDIA/nccl).
 While NCCL uses a variety of implementations depending on latency requirements/topology ([details](https://github.com/NVIDIA/nccl/issues/1415#issuecomment-2310650081)), from here on, we’ll discuss a theoretically optimal model over a switched tree fabric.

 ### Intra-node collectives